-Still, distinction does not absolutely prohibit civilian casualties.
-Civilians may lawfully be killed provided attacks do not deliberately target them and are not disproportionate, defined as "expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated."
-Moreover, the protections afforded civilians by distinction are defeasible: civilians lose protection against being targeted for so long as they take a direct part in hostilities, and are subject to prosecution for unlawful combatancy upon capture.
-Similarly, when combatants cease distinguishing themselves from civilians-by failing to wear uniforms, refusing to carry weapons openly, or mingling within civilian populations -they lose combatant immunity, and acts once lawful can be prosecuted.
+Still, distinction does not absolutely prohibit civilian casualties.95 Civilians may lawfully be killed provided attacks do not deliberately target them and are not disproportionate, defined as "expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated."
+96 Moreover, the protections afforded civilians by distinction are defeasible: civilians lose protection against being targeted for so long as they take a direct part in hostilities,97 and are subject to prosecution for unlawful combatancy upon capture.98 Similarly, when combatants cease distinguishing themselves from civilians-by failing to wear uniforms, refusing to carry weapons openly, or mingling within civilian populations 99-they lose combatant immunity, and acts once lawful can be prosecuted.100 distinguish themselves from noncombatants and earn combatant immunity on capture.
+William H. Ferrell, No Shirt, No Shoes, No Status: Uniforms, Distinction, and Special Operations in International Armed Conflict, 178 MIL.
+L. REV. 94, 105-09 (2003).